 Hi!
 I’m Kelly Donahue, PhD.
 I have more than a decade of experience in mind-body health as a practitioner, researcher, author, consultant, and speaker.
-I’m also a recovering Type A perfectionist and former chronic pain patient.
-Allow me to share my journey with you.
+I’m also a recovering Type A perfectionist.
+I help men and women overcome overwhelm that leads to stress, depression, anxiety, chronic illness, and pain.

 During my graduate school training, internship, and post-doc training, I conducted research and worked with clients with a variety of stress-related illnesses.
 I realized that psychology was a helpful framework, but understanding why you do or don’t do something doesn’t fix it.
 You have to APPLY what you have learned to your real life every day.
 Knowledge and insight aren’t enough.
 The insight has to be APPLIED in life to make REAL, SUSTAINABLE change.